Inorbit Mall: Inorbit Hyderabad

 Inorbit Mall, Hyderabad houses a rooftop food-court overlooking the cable-stayed bridge over the Lake Durgamcheruvu.

 Inorbit Cyberabad (Hyderabad) has a gross leasable area of 800,000 square feet.
 It was launched in 2009 and is also the biggest of all the Inorbit malls.
 It is located at Mindspace, Madhapur in Hitech City, Hyderabad.

 Inorbit Whitefield

 Inorbit Whitefield has a gross leasable area of 339,000 square feet.
 The mall was opened in 2012.
 It was located in Whitefield, Bengaluru.
 This mall was closed in 2021.

 Inorbit Vadodara

 Inorbit Vadodara has a gross leasable area of 474,000 square feet.
-The mall was inaugurated in 2013.
-It is located on Bhailal Amin Marg (Alembic Road) in Gorwa, Vadodara.
+The mall was inaugurated in 2013 and is located on Bhailal Amin Marg (Alembic Road) in Gorwa.
+It is one of the largest malls of Vadodara.

-Future plans

-Inorbit has planned an expansion of the malls in other cities.
+Inorbit Hubballi

+Inorbit Hubballi was opened in August 2025 and is located on Gokul Road, Hubballi.
+It has a gross leasable area of 500,000 sq ft.

+Inorbit Visakhapatnam

+In July 2022, it was announced that Raheja Group will open Inorbit Mall in Visakhapatnam near Saligramapuram.
+The mall was constructed on a 16.3 acres land allotted by the Visakhapatnam Port Authority and opened to the public in March 2026.

+Acquisitions

 In 2011, it was reported that Inorbit was interested in buying under-construction malls in Delhi and Kochi to expand its business.

-In July 2022, it was announced that Raheja Group will open Inorbit Mall in Visakhapatnam near Saligramapuram.
+In 2026, Inorbit acquired Prozone malls at Chhatrapati Sambhajinagar (Aurangabad) and Coimbatore.